-Random read is a mode in which any memory address is specified and its data read.
+Random read is a mode in which a selected memory address is specified and its data is read.
 The address is specified by a dummy write input.

 First, when the EEPROM receives the 7-bit device address and write command code "0" following the start condition, it generates an acknowledge signal.
-It then receives the 8-bit word address, and generates an acknowledge signal.
-Through these operations, the word address is loaded into the address counter inside the EEPROM.

-Next, the start condition is input again and the current read is initiated.
-This causes the data of the word address that was input using the dummy write input to be output.
-If, after the data is output, an acknowledge signal is not sent and the stop condition is input, reading is completed, and the EEPROM returns to standby mode.
+It then receives 4-bit don't-care bits and a 12-bit word address and generates an acknowledge signal.
+These operations are used to load the word address to the address counter in the EEPROM.
+Next, the start condition is input again, and the current read is performed.
+This generates the word address data that was input using the dummy write input.
+After the data is generated, if the stop condition is input without the input of an acknowledge signal, reading is completed, and standby mode is established.